lionkor/String/README.md

 TL;DR: I just want a string that gives me an iterator when I call `String::find` and has intuitive methods like `.replace` and `.split`.

+### Is it faster / slower than `std::string`?

+Generally, it's *probably* slower, as is to be expected at this point in development.
+Construction is just as fast as `std::string`, for any string long enough so that SSO doesn't kick in for `std::string`.
+This is not a performance library, it's a convenience library.
+If you think `std::vector` is fast enough, then this library is probably fast enough.

+### How do you convert to `std::string` or `char*`?

+Since `String` is not null-terminated, conversion is rather slow.

 ### Why `std::vector`?
 I **don't** like `std::string`, I **do** like `std::vector`.